 3. Let go of resentments

 Seasoned writers understand that agent and publisher rejections come with the territory, but when you first start out it can be devastating to have your work rejected.
 But that’s just it – it’s your work, not you.
 And what about the agent who promises she’ll be in touch within eight weeks and you still haven’t heard a peep ten months later, despite a follow-up email and those semi-humorous nudges on social media?
-Or all the friends who promised to read / review / venerate your book, or those two TV producers you posted copies to, one of when you had a meeting with a few years ago?**** It’s over – move on, my friend.
+Or all the friends who promised to read / review / venerate your book, or those two TV producers you posted copies to, one of whom you had a meeting with a few years ago?**** It’s over – move on, my friend.

 4. Seek feedback on your work

 Not the first draft – yeesh, nobody else needs to see that.
 I keep a first draft in an exercise book and the only reason I still have it is that I fear its awfulness might render it fireproof.

 What you want is: A What works and why?
 B) What doesn’t work and why?
 Run for the hills if you hear the word ‘nice’, or better yet ask questions A and B and try to receive the answers objectively.
 In a similar vein, if you’re lucky maybe that next rejection contains a nugget of valuable information.
 Perhaps having a chair as a protagonist might not be the best way to reinvent noir crime noir?